williamyang98/16qam_modulator/README.md

 - Payload length excluding crc8: uint16
 - Payload data in bytes: uint8*
 - CRC8 with polynomial 0xD5 calculated on just the payload data
+- Trellis terminator sequence of 0x00

-The symbol rate is 50kHz which gives 100kb/s or 12.5kB/s.
+The symbol rate is 87kHz which gives 348kb/s or 43.5kB/s.
-The ADC is being sampled at 10kHz which produces 10kB/s of raw 8bit audio data.
+The ADC is being sampled at 17.4kHz which produces 17.4kB/s of raw 8bit audio data.

-With the encoding scheme we are transmitting at 50Hz:
+With the encoding scheme we are transmitting audio frames at 174Hz:
-1. Audio data block: 100B raw ==> 210B encoded
+1. Audio data block: 100B raw ==> 212B encoded
-2. Misc data block: 15B raw ==> 40B encoded
+2. Misc data block: 13B raw ==> 38B encoded

-250B at 50Hz is 12.5kB/s which matches our symbol rate.
+250B at 174Hz is 43.5kB/s which matches our symbol rate.

-The reason why we are polling the ADC so slowly is because the ISR used for symbol transmit can only go up to 50kHz.
+The reason why we are polling the ADC so slowly is because the ISR used for symbol transmit can only go up to 87kHz.
 This results in extreme amounts of aliasing in the sampled audio.
 This could be improved in the future by optimising the ISR or using a faster micro.

 ## Transmitter circuit